MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 > [!NOTE]
 > * When an in-meeting dialog is invoked, the content is presented as a chat message.
 > * Currently, sending targetted notifications is not supported.
-> * When an in-meeting dialog is invoked, the same content will also be presented as a chat message.
+> * When an in-meeting dialog is invoked, the same content is also presented as a chat message.

 `NotificationSignal` API enables you to provide meeting signals that are delivered using the existing conversation notification API for user-bot chat.
 This API allows you to signal based on user action that shows an in-meeting dialog box.
 The API includes query parameters, C# or .NET, JavaScript, and JSON examples, and response codes.